Our Committee

 SECRETARY

 When I settled in Hong Kong in 1981, I didn’t know anyone except my soon-to -be husband, who played in a band every night.
-A dance colleague suggested I tag along to a Hong Kong Singer’s rehearsal of Pirates of Penzance, and from then on - I had a social life!
-Over the years with the Singers, I have been a performer, choreographer and director.
+A dance colleague suggested I tag along to a Hong Kong Singer’s rehearsal of Pirates of Penzance, and from then on I had a social life!
+Over the years with the Hong Kong Singers, I have been a performer, choreographer and director.
 I have also risen through the ranks of member, Honorary Member and now Committee, in the role of Artistic Director.
 My entire family have also been involved, as performers, backstage crew and Sound Operator/Designer, so I think you can say that we are hooked!
 I can’t think of a better way to spend my free time than doing what I love with a bunch of talented, enthusiastic individuals - even though it also happens to be my day job!
-It’s hard to pick a favourite show but I guess the big tap shows (42nd Street; Crazy For You; Thoroughly Modern Millie and Anything Goes) are a highlight, just because tap is my favourite dance genre and it gave me the opportunity to introduce many of my students to Hong Kong Singers - some of whom are now professional performers in the West End!
+It’s hard to pick a favourite show but I guess the big tap shows (42nd Street; Crazy For You; Thoroughly Modern Millie and Anything Goes) are a highlight, just because tap is my favourite dance genre and it gave me the opportunity to introduce many of my students to the Hong Kong Singers - some of whom are now professional performers on the West End! w professional performers in the West End!

 Helena Murchie